 Here are three options we recommend for a great weekend stay in Perth.

 - Within walking distance from the city center.

 - Accepts short and long-term stays.

-This recently renovated backpackers is one of the best.
+This recently renovated backpacker hostel is one of the best in Perth.
 It has a good atmosphere, and each bed is supplied with plugs and lockers in the dorms.